CONSTITUTION AND BY-LAWS

-1. There shall be at least five members including the Missions Treasurer on the team.
+- There shall be at least five members on the team.
 Team members are nominated for and elected at the Annual Assembly and serve for a three-year term.
 Team members may serve two consecutive terms, with a minimum of one year off at the end of the second term.
 The Team may select their own Team Leader unless selected by the Board of Elders and Deacons.
 The Team Leader will also serve on the Pastor’s Council.

 Section 2.
 NOMINATING COMMITTEE

-1. At the February Bi-Annual Assembly, the Church shall place in nomination the name of one Church member to be elected to serve on the Budget Committee with two Elders, a Deacon, the Financial Secretary, the General Fund Treasurer, the Special Projects Treasurer, and the Missions Treasurer.
+- At the November Bi-Annual Assembly, the Church shall place in nomination the name of at least one Church member to be elected to serve on the General Fund Budget Committee with two Elders, one Deacon, the Financial Secretary, and the General Fund Treasurer.